ZEISSER.COM

 michael zeisser

-Welcome to my page.
+Welcome to my digital business card.

 My involvement with the internet and digital media began in the early 90's.
 I have witnessed or been involved with a few successes and many failures, which has given me a perspective that I enjoy sharing and discussing.